 Popular singer Wyonnie “Mr. Blues” Harris got his start at Jim Bell’s Club Harlem.
 While singing the blues, he also showed his remarkable dancing skills.
 During the next five years, Harris became the top singer in Omaha.
 Partnering with Velda Shannon, they became popular enough to travel to New York to sing in Harlem.

-- A History of Omaha’s Near North Side Neighborhood
+- A History of The Off Beat In North Omaha

 - A History of the Carnation Ballroom